 Apply for a mortgage

-Once your offer has been accepted then you will need to get your mortgage application processed.
-Contact your mortgage broker, or the lender if you arranging the mortgage direct, to complete the mortgage application and pay the survey fee together with any upfront costs involved with arranging the mortgage.
+Once your offer has been accepted then you will need to apply for a mortgage.
+Contact your mortgage broker, or the lender if you arranging the mortgage directly, to complete the mortgage application and pay the survey fee together with any upfront costs involved with arranging the mortgage.

 Once the mortgage application has been completed and submitted the lender will arrange a survey and carry out the background checks required.
 When everything has been approved the lender will then issue a mortgage offer.